TheCubeDAO/Documentation/governance.md

 During this period, more advanced technological infrastructure will be developed and released to facilitate the decision-making process.

 We estimate that the majority of undistributed tokens will be distributed, and the team will likely be a minority stake by 2025.
-At this point, we anticipate that the governing committee will transition into a community-owned DAO (Decentralized Autonomous Organization), fully controlled by the $CBIT token holders.
+At this point, we anticipate that the governing committee will transition into a community-owned DAO (Decentralized Autonomous Organization), fully controlled by the Cubit token holders.
 <h4><ul class="links-list">
     <li>
         <a href="https://proposals.cubedao.net/#/" class="blue-text">